 It’s a lot harder to innovate with franchising.
 Part of the problem is that you must convince all your franchisees to accept a new product or system innovation, instead of just putting the new idea in place on your own.

 Obligations and responsibilities of franchisors

 Franchising success relies on everyone involved trusting each other – a lot.

 The franchisor needs to trust the franchisee to maintain the integrity of their brand, and the franchisee needs to trust the franchisor to lead the overall business strategy.

 As a result, a Franchising Code of Conduct exists that binds both franchisor and franchisee to certain rights and responsibilities.
-These are maintained by the Australian Competition and Consumer Commission (ACCC) and can be found here.
+These are maintained by the Australian Competition and Consumer Commission (ACCC) and the Franchising Association of New Zealand.

 Top 3 takeaways